FOLD-R++: A Scalable Toolset for Automated Inductive Learning of Default Theories from Mixed Data: Related Work and Conclusion

+The main advantage of the FOLD-R++ system is that it is an ILP system that is competitive with main-stream machine learning algorithms (such as XGBoost).
+Almost all ILP systems (except RIPPER) are not competitive with mainstream machine learning systems.
+However, as we showed in Section\ref{sec:experiments}, FOLD-R++ significantly outperforms the RIPPER system on really large datasets.

-Authors gratefully acknowledge support from NSF grants IIS 1718945, IIS 1910131, IIP 1916206, and from Amazon Corp, Atos Corp and US DoD.
-Views expressed are authors' own and not of the funding agencies.
+{\bf Acknowledgement:} Authors gratefully acknowledge support from NSF grants IIS 1718945, IIS 1910131, IIP 1916206, and from Amazon Corp, Atos Corp and US DoD.
+We are grateful to Joaquin Arias and the s(CASP) team for their work on providing facilities for generating the justification tree and English encoding of rules in s(CASP).